Inside Internet Governance: Local and Global Powers

 National Governments: Legal and Regulatory Control

 Unlike global organizations, national governments possess legal authority to enforce internet-related regulations within their borders.
-Government oversight varies dramatically between countries.
+The balance between international coordination and state authority reflects global vs national internet regulation.

 Governments regulate: